jorgebotas/ggelegans/README.md

 # ggelegans
 Useful and elegant R plots using ggplot2
+* Code is intended to be helpful, not for a MOMA expo.
+Please, do not expect optimal efficiency and tidiness
-Plots are fully customizable in comparison to tightly-made R packages:
+* Plots are fully customizable in comparison to tightly-made R packages:
-  Freely edit the "theme" chunk in .Rmd files
+  * Freely edit the "theme" chunk in .Rmd files